ycl-the-lyc/ubc-study-notes/phys-170/phys-170.typ

 Note that usually $theta$ is a functions of time, so when deriving functions of $theta$, e.g. $r$, we should apply chain rule properly.

+== Absolute Dependent Motion: Two Particles
+/ Datum: A fixed location from where displacement is measured.

+In a pulley system consists ropes and pulleys.
+Note that the lengths of the ropes do not change, this can form equations in solving problems.

 // = Kinetics of a Particle: Work and Energy

 // = Kinetics of a Particle: Impulse and Momentum